darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

 {:title "Can partial classes solve the expression problem?"
  :date "2020-03-04"
  :layout :post
+ :description "An introduction to the expression problem and a look at whether C# partial classes can be used to solve it."
  :tags ["Solving the expression problem"]}

 Programmers are always defining types and operations to use these types.